 When you modify your car, you most likely need to modify your Car Insurance, as well.
 Typically, there are some modifications your agent may recommend.
 Let’s say you decide to install a Tracking device in your car.
 This may actually lower your Auto Insurance rates.
 This is because it will reduce the chance of successful car theft.
 Plus, your car will be easier to recover if it is stolen.
 That means your insurer is at less risk for paying out on an expensive claim.

 On the other hand, some modifications might not impact your Car Insurance rates at all.
 If you decide to put a spoiler on the back of your car you should let your insurer know.
 However, it may not have any impact on your car’s value or performance.
 Therefore, your insurance rates may remain the same.

 In the end, how much the customization alters your Auto Insurance depends heavily on both your insurer and what you’re adding to your car.
-Certain modifications may require separate policies in order to be fully covered.
+Certain modifications can require separate policies for full coverage.
 Other custom parts can be added to your existing policy.

 Just make sure you don’t leave your Car Insurance company out of the loop.
-They can’t cover you or your car if they don’t know exactly what vehicle you are driving and what modifications were done to it.
+They can’t cover you or your car if they don’t know exactly what vehicle you’re driving and what modifications were done to it.

 Call an Auto Insurance Specialist

 If you’re looking for a custom Auto Insurance policy, contact an Auto Insurance Specialist at (855) 919-4247.
 Tell us what you need and we’ll help you find the best coverage for your vehicle.